 Theme shopping is a fun part of the design process, but it can be overwhelming.
 To make this task a little easier, we’ve outlined some simple advice on choosing a theme you’ll love.

 A WordPress theme is a collection of templates that determine how your website will be displayed.
 Each theme comes with distinct features, layouts, and designs, most of which can be customised.

-Choosing a theme isn’t easy, as there are over 31,000 options available across the internet.
+Choosing a theme isn’t easy, as there are tens of thousands across the internet.
 While you can change your mind later, switching out your theme is not always a simple process.
 We recommend taking your time with this decision and picking a solution that meets your long-term needs.

 Choosing a theme

 You can get started by browsing the WordPress Theme Directory, where you’ll find a selection of free themes.
 The theme directory groups themes by the most popular and latest options, but you can sort them by specific features:

 If you’re interested in premium themes, ThemeForest is a useful site.
 You’ll find thousands of themes organised by industry, and you can filter them based on specific features.
 There are plenty of affordable, good-quality options:

 It can be tempting to choose a free theme, especially with so many available options.
 However, a free theme isn’t necessarily the best option over the long term.

 Typically, free themes don’t have the same level of support as paid ones.
 This means you run the risk of your theme not being updated regularly, which makes it difficult to maintain site security.

 The benefits of a freemium or paid theme